 The 4Cs form the most important skills that students need to learn.

-While schools can try hard to model 4Cs in the classroom, it is essential for students to learn and practice these skills on their own.
-Experts suggest that students need to take accountability and ownership for their own learning.
+While schools/collage can try hard to model 4Cs in the classroom, it is essential for students to learn and practice these skills on their own.
+Experts suggest that students need to take accountability and ownership of their own learning.

 Technology is a great way to impart knowledge, and it can be effectively used as a platform for students to develop the essential 4 Cs.